greghendershott/wffi/README.md

-# Introduction
+# wffi: An FFI for web services

-The gist: A web service is both documented and specified using a markdown file.
+A web service is both documented and specified using a markdown file.

 Like "literate programming", this is "literate web service specification".